agronholm/apscheduler/docs/index.rst

 long-running applications (e.g. web applications), as it is platform neutral and can directly access your application's variables and functions.

+The development of APScheduler was heavily influenced by the `Quartz
+<http://www.quartz-scheduler.org/>`_ task scheduler written in Java.
+APScheduler provides most of the major features that Quartz does, but it also provides features not present in Quartz (such as multiple job stores).

 Features
 --------